ArmanDris/ChessEngines/README.md

 This project is built on top of the chess game I made 😀.
 I want to make some chess engines to play against eachother so I can rank them and maybe put them against human players.

+### 8 - 09
+I refactored for like 10 hours today.
+This is just straight up a new program despite looking the same.
+I removed all dynamic memory, all pointers to pieces and make a whole bunch of functions constants as well as removing some excess functions.
+I also massively simplified Piece objects to the point where they can just become a struct in Board.
+For now I need to work on castling logic and then figure out why the program runs so slowly then I can work on my DrunkEngine :).

 ### 8 -08
  - Need to remember to remove the taken piece after en passent